opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/nextcloud/2_deploy-nextcloud-on-cce.md

 2. **Prepare values**: Incorporate the sections above, filling in your domain, secret names, storageClass, endpoints, etc. Here is an example of a **values.yaml**`**:

-//TODO:     # Keep this in sync with the README.md: ??

 ```yaml title="values.yaml"
 image: